acstud/lab1/README.md

 ## I am editing on my local machine!
 How do I copy files to the cluster?

 Upload the sources to your home directory on `student-linux.tudelft.nl`.
-This is in sync with the INSY cluster nodes.
+This is in sync with the HPC cluster nodes.

 For example, when you are in the lab1 baseline project directory, you can use `scp` with the recursive option `-r` to copy the whole `src` directory over at